karma-runner/karma/docs/config/01-configuration-file.md

 and this is done via a configuration file.
 The easiest way to generate an initial configuration file is by using the `karma init` command.
 This page lists all of the available configuration options.

-Note: Most of the framework adapters, reporters, preprocessors and launchers needs to be loaded as [plugins].
+Note: Most of the framework adapters, reporters, preprocessors and launchers need to be loaded as [plugins].

 The Karma configuration file can be written in JavaScript, CoffeeScript, or TypeScript and is loaded as a regular Node.js module.